thaixuandang/ronin-documentation/docs/apps/rns/guides/register/auctioned.md

 * **Awaiting auction**: domain name that's in the auctioned list but does not have a scheduled auction in the near future.
 * **Upcoming auction**: domain name that doesn't have a starting price yet but has an announced auction date.
-* **Auctioning**: domain names that's being auctioned and is open for bidding.
+* **Auctioning**: domain names that's being auctioned and is open for biddings.
 If no one places a bid during the auction, the domain's status becomes **Awaiting auction** until another auction opens.

 ### Renewal fee